Eric Carmen: Early life

 From a family of Russian Jewish immigrants, Carmen was born on August 11, 1949, in Cleveland, Ohio and grew up in Lyndhurst.
-He was involved with music since early childhood.
+He was involved with music from early childhood.
 By the age of two, he was entertaining his parents with his impressions of Jimmy Durante and Johnnie Ray.
 At three, he was in the Dalcroze eurhythmics program at the Cleveland Institute of Music.
 When he was six, he took violin lessons from his aunt Muriel Carmen, who was a violinist in the Cleveland Orchestra.
 At 11, he was playing piano and dreaming about writing his own songs.
 The arrival of the Beatles and the Rolling Stones altered his dream slightly.
 By the time he was a sophomore at Charles F. Brush High School in Lyndhurst, Carmen was playing piano and singing in rock bands including the Sounds of Silence.

 Though classically trained in piano, at age 15, Carmen began taking guitar lessons, but when his teacher's approach did not fit with what he wanted, he decided to teach himself.
 He bought a Beatles chord book and studied guitar for the next four months.

-Tenure with the Raspberries
+Work with the Raspberries

 Carmen became serious about being a musician while attending John Carroll University in University Heights, Ohio.
 He joined a band named Cyrus Erie, which recorded several commercially unsuccessful singles for Epic Records.
-Cyrus Erie guitarist Wally Bryson had been playing with friends Jim Bonfanti and Dave Smalley in one of Cleveland's most popular bands, the Choir, which scored a minor national hit in 1967 with the single "It's Cold Outside".
+Cyrus Erie guitarist Wally Bryson had been playing with friends Jim Bonfanti and Dave Smalley in one of Cleveland's most popular bands, the Choir, which scored a minor national hit in 1967 with the single "It's Cold Outside."

-When Cyrus Erie and the Choir disbanded at the end of the 1960s, Carmen, Bryson, Bonfanti, and Smalley teamed to form the Raspberries, a rock and roll band which was among the chief exponents of the early 1970s power pop style.
+When Cyrus Erie and the Choir disbanded at the end of the 1960s, Carmen, Bryson, Bonfanti, and Smalley teamed to form the Raspberries, a rock and roll band which was among the chief exponents of the early-1970s power pop style.
 Carmen was the lead singer of the group and wrote or co-wrote all their hit songs.
 In 1975, after the breakup of the Raspberries, he started his solo career, de-emphasizing harder rock elements in favor of soft rock and power ballads.

 In 2004, Carmen, along with original Raspberries members Bonfanti, Bryson, and Smalley reformed the band for a series of sold-out live performances in cities across the United States.
 On the tour the Raspberries recorded a live album of their hits at the House of Blues on Sunset Strip in West Hollywood, California.
 Both the show and album received critical acclaim.